shawnhooper/twitter-archive-to-wp/readme.txt

 * Uses the wp_upload_dir() function to get uploads folder, instead of being hardcoded
 * Wrap links with <a> tags.
 * Skip tweet if it has already been imported
+* Fix display of how many tweets were skipped in the console
+* Added actions & filters at key points in import process

 = 1.3.0 =
 * Handle Multipart Archives (tweets.js, tweets-part1.js, tweets-part2.js, etc.)